-- 1. 2,1.
+- 1. 2,3.
 Provide the diagram illustrating the development of an Sr. - 2.
-2, 3.
-Why must the MO for the SR (or Sr) with which the NS is paired be present when the NS is paired with the SR in order for the NS to become a Sr? - 3.
-2,7.
+2,8.
 Be able to provide the diagram illustrating the effectiveness of an Sr. Sometimes on the exam, students provide the MO in the diagram related to the development of the Sr, but not for the effectiveness.
 If you do not provide the MO in the diagram for the effectiveness of an Sr, you will lose points.
-The MO is essential in both diagrams. - 4.
-3,4.
-State the name of the two main effects that MOs have, and describe them as I do.
+The MO is essential in both diagrams. - 3.
+As part of this unit, starting with the next SO, I am going to have you learn several different effects of the MO.
+I have summarized all these effects in a teaching aid at the end of the study objectives (page 71).
+Some of this material will probably be confusing to you at this point because we haven't gotten to all of the effects yet; on the other hand, you might find it useful to look at for each effect as you get to them in the material. - 4.
+4,2-3.
+State the name of the two main effects that MOs have and describe them as I do.